Skip to content

 Filter tickets

-You can filter issues by status, name, member, priority, type, tags, and so on.
+You can filter tickets by status, name, member, priority, type, tags, and so on.
 By default, the filter "Status" is selected.

 To extend filtering options: